MotherTeresaHS/ICS3U-2019-Group19/docs/menu/start_scene.rst

         text.append(text2)

+This codes is used to create a large image by concatenatiing the images in the image bank one by one.
+It was previously covered in Splash Scene.

 As soon as you save the file onto the PyBadge, the screen should flash and you should see something like:

 .. figure:: ./images/game_title.jpg